By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 We also know that having nightmares will prolong the symptoms of PTSD.
 In a previous post, I wrote about the way in which nightmares play a role in maintaining PTSD symptoms.
 Nightmares and dreams, good or bad dreams are strongly connected to spiritual, religious, and cultural values.
 Some people also see nightmares as warnings about the future and as a source of intuition.
 Given that past experiences are a basis for dreams and that what happened in the past may happen again, dreaming about worries would seem to be a normal phenomenon.

-What if we have this all backwards?
+What if we have this all backward?
 Could a sleep disruption be a cause of mental illness rather than a symptom or a maintenance factor?

 One study of veterans of the Iraq war looked at the relationship between insomnia and PTSD.
 Now this is just one study so the results are preliminary and more studies may not get the same result, still, the results were surprising.

 What they found was that for these veterans insomnia came BEFORE the PTSD symptoms.
-Insomnia 4 months after returning from deployment predicted the development of PTSD symptoms at 8 months post deployment (Wright, Et al., 2011.)
+Insomnia 4 months after returning from deployment predicted the development of PTSD symptoms at 8 months post-deployment (Wright, Et al., 2011.)
 It seems likely that an increase in anxiety resulting from being in a risky situation could cause sleep disruptions and the result, much later, would be episodes of mental health problems.

 Their suggestion and there was a lot more to this study was that sleep functioned as an emotional regulator.
 So insomnia may be both a symptom of, and a cause of, mental illness.
 An increase in insomnia predicted who would develop depression as much as three years later.

 Good self-care, including a healthy diet, exercise, and good sleep hygiene has long been an integral part of relapse prevention in substance abuse.
 We are also seeing that relapse prevention is an important part of mental health recovery.

 What if sleep changes could be an effective predictor of mental health relapse?
 In what ways might we be able to improve our sleep and thereby improve our mental health?